ataboo/FlangeAssist/README.md

 -List of links to Canadian Boilermaker halls.

 Features to come:
--Tax for other provinces (BC, AB, ON done)
--Component weight estimator
+-Tax for other provinces (BC, AB, and ON done) -Component weight estimator
 -More general trade reference material
 -Shop fitting calculations (nozzle location/measure-back for pipe joints, etc.)